ghl3/SpontaneousSymmetry/pages/stats/probability.markdown

 But this is not the case.
 It's clear that this is wrong because, as defined above, $p(z)$ would not add up to 1.
 Moreover, it has invalid units (note that $p(x)$ has units of $1/[x]$ and $p(y)$ has units of $1/[y]$, and these cannot be added together.

 So how, then, do we come up with $p(z)$?
 Essentially, we are asking, "If we draw from x at random and draw from y at random and add them together, what is the probability that their sum is equal to some value z?"
-We can write this as:
+We can create the PDF for Z by taking the PDF of x and applying a change of variables followed by a marginalization.

+If we make the following definitions:

 $$
-p(z) = \int \int p(x, y) \delta(z = x+y) dx dy
+z = x + y
 $$

-If x and y are independent, then we can write write this expression as:

 $$
-p(z) = \int \int p(x) p(y) \delta(z = x+y) dx dy
+w = y
 $$

+we can write our expression as:

+$$
+p(z, w) = p(z-w, w) Jac(x, y \rightarrow z, w)
+$$

+where $Jac(x, y \rightarrow z, w)$ is the magnitude of the determinant of the jacobian of the transformation.
+Here, the transformation is simple, so the jacobian factor is just the constant $1$.
+We can then marginalize out $w$ to obtain:

+$$
+p(z) = \int p(z-w, w) dw
+$$

+A variable transformation of this type, where a new variable is just a sum of other random variables, is known as a convolution.

-Depending on the functional form of $p(x, y)$ and the formula for $z$, this may be a challenging integral to perform.
+For more complicated transformations, the jacobian will not be $1$ in general and the integral may be challenging integral to perform.
 If is often easier to simulate the value of $z$ by drawing values of $x$ and $y$ and to create an empirical distribution of z using those values than to mathematically calculate this integral, especially when the relationship between $z$ and the random variables $x$ and $y$ becomes more complicated than a simple sum.

 ## Likelihood